Sport in Hamburg: Baseball and Softball

 The HSV Stealers play first division Baseball as well as the Hamburg Knights do so in Softball.

 Basketball

 The BCJ Hamburg played in the Basketball Bundesliga from 1999 to 2001.
 Later, the Hamburg Towers became the city's prime team.
 The Towers promoted to Germany's top division in 2019.
 In 2022, they already reached the playoffs.
-The Towers play their home games at the Edel-optics.de Arena in Wilhelmsburg.
+The Towers play their home games at the Inselpark Arena in Wilhelmsburg.

 Chess

 One of the world top chess players comes from the Hamburg Chess Club and is playing in the Chess Bundesliga, the Grand Master Jan Gustafsson was in the Top 100 Players list on rank 85 in April 2005.

 Cricket and lacrosse

 There are also several minority sports clubs, surprisingly Hamburg has four cricket clubs, THCC Rot-Gelb (Alster CC), Pak Alemi CC, Hamburg International CC and HSV Cricket.
 HSV Cricket is playing in the league of the North German Cricket Federation and won several first places.
 There is also the lacrosse team Hamburg Warriors at the Harvestehuder Tennis- und Hockey-Club (HTHC).